wearesierraleone/frontend/docs/DEVELOPER_GUIDE.md

 - Keep JavaScript functions small and focused
 - Prefer CSS transitions over JavaScript animations when possible
 - Document complex functionality with code comments
+- Avoid modal popups for routine operations to create a smoother user experience

 ### Testing Workflow
 1. Test locally using the enhanced server